Mastering the Skies: The Dawn of Commercial UAV Drones

 Commercial drones can significantly assist in the collection of various data, such as photos, maps and models.
 The ability to provide an elevated panoramic view will be highly valuable for several industries; for example, in construction, it can assess the stability of a structure.

-This is another application where 5G will likely prove to be fundamentally useful.
+This is another example of drone usage where 5G will likely prove to be fundamentally useful.
 After all, 5G will not only be faster than current wireless, it will be 10 to 100 times faster.
 Whereas 4G has peak speeds of 50Mbps, 5G is expected to ascend to 20Gbps.
 In addition, 5G technology will reduce latency from 50ms to 1ms.
 It will spur leaps in the coverage, capacity and density of wireless networks.
 The high speeds of the next generation of wireless will allow drones to analyze and transmit information at unprecedented speeds.

 That said, because 5G depends on very densely deployed small cells, it is not expected to replace 4G outside towns in the near future.
-This may prevent certain drone applications from taking advantage of 5G until wireless has further evolved.
+This may prevent certain drone services from taking advantage of 5G until wireless has further evolved.

-In fact, Disney has already used drones for its holiday celebration, using 600 Intel drones to create a multi-colored light display.
+In fact, Disney has already used commercial drones for its holiday celebration, using 600 Intel drones to create a multi-colored light display.
 These drones were about the weight of a volleyball and contained Styrofoam housing with simple metal cages around the four props.
 At the bottom is the large, multi-colored LED light that provides the bright spectacle.
 Half of these drones were also used at Lady Gaga’s Superbowl halftime show.

 The Challenge: Regulation Creation and Compliance